w41ter/sekas/CONTRIBUTING.md

 ## Contribute

-Engula is developed by an open and friendly community.
-Everybody is cordially welcome to join the community and contribute to Engula.
+Sekas is developed by an open and friendly community.
+Everybody is cordially welcome to join the community and contribute to Sekas.
 We value all forms of contributions, including, but not limited to:

 * Code reviewing of the existing patches
 * Code contribution for bug fixes, improvements, or new features